Thursday, July 31, 2014

 A Death-Struck Year is Makiia Lucier's debut novel.
 Lucier enjoys historical fiction and her love of this genre definitely shows in this finely crafted novel about the influenza pandemic of 1918.
 She wanted to write a coming of age novel set during the time of the Spanish Influenza and in that regard she has succeeded admirably.
 Although the subject matter is grim, A Death-Struck Year never overwhelms the reader with that era's bleak atmosphere.
 Instead, Lucier incorporates plenty of historical details into her story in a manner that will be interesting to young readers.
 She also manages to imbue her characters with a sense of hope, that eventually life will soon return to normal.

 And of course, there is the budding romance between Cleo and Edmund that feels natural even though the world is falling apart between a terrible world war and an influenza pandemic.
-This relationship, delicate and slowing developing, seems realistic and adds a measure of hope - life goes on even in spite of terrible tragedy and difficult times.
+This relationship, delicate and blossoming, seems realistic and adds a measure of hope - life goes on even in spite of terrible tragedy and difficult times.
 Lucier avoids having their budding romance overwhelm the story arc as both Cleo and Edmund have plenty of other difficulties to capture their attention.

 Lucier has done her research on her subject matter and it shows.
 There are plenty of facts about the 1918 influenza that will inform readers, from its gruesome symptoms and progression, the numbers of dying, to the effects the pandemic had on life in American cities.
 The author has included a short historical note on the 1918 pandemic as well as a short booklist.